Guidance on how to Write a Speech

 e) Address your Points Logically.

 State each of the points that you included in the sections above and provide a brief explanation.
 Include facts and statistics to support your statements under each of the points.

 f) Introduce New Topics and Provide a Summary of your materials.

 Use simple terms to help the readers to understand your points.
 Include a few sentences to explain your new topics and summarize the materials you used in your work.

 It helps to ensure a good flow of your points.
 Some of the most common transitions include then, after, before, and next.

 h) Include a Call-to-action in your Conclusion.

 At this point, the audience has understood the contents of your speech.
-Encourage them to seek more solutions for the problem that you identified.
+Please encourage them to seek more solutions for the problem that you identified.
 Tell the listeners how they can make a difference.